Syren (band)

 Syren were an alternative rock trio formed in the United States by singer-songwriter Erin Bennett and ex-Rockbitch rhythm section Amanda Smith-Skinner (bass) and Jo Heeley (drums).
-The band released their debut album, Dehumanized which was followed by successful US, UK and European tours and gained much praise in the music press.
-A second, unreleased album Something Has To Separate was shelved due to Heeley's death in 2012 and the subsequent retirement of Smith-Skinner soon after.
-Bennett reformed the band with an all new line-up for a handful of one-off shows supporting space rock band Hawkwind and performed a final 'farewell' show as Syren on January 16, 2014.
+The band's debut album, Dehumanized, was followed by successful US, UK and European tours and gained much praise in the music press.
+A second, unreleased, album, Something Has To Separate, was shelved due to Heeley's death in 2012 and the subsequent retirement of Smith-Skinner soon after.
+Bennett reformed the band with an all-new line-up for a handful of one-off shows supporting space rock band Hawkwind and performed a final 'farewell' show as Syren on January 16, 2014.
 She continues to create music as Erin Bennett & the EB band, and was awarded a Scottish New Music award in 2012.